Condor-Performance-Modeling/how-to/README.md

 </i>
 # Install Olympia

 riscv-perf-model aka Olympia.
 Olympia is a trace driven OOO performance model.

-The model is intended as a template, e.g. there is an advisory that renaming has not been implemented.
+The Olympia model is intended as a template, the micro-architecture has not been completed in the main repo.

 It does have some interesting capabilities in terms of trace input formats in [STF](https://github.com/sparcians/stf_spec) and [JSON](https://github.com/riscv-software-src/riscv-perf-model/tree/master/traces#json-inputs).

+Olympia will be modified to implement the Condor micro-architecture.

 ## Clone the repo

 There are errors in map/Sparta source files when compiling for Olympia.
 Make the source file changes described above (TreeNodeExtensions.hpp/cpp).

 There is also an error in Dispatch.hpp, see below.